Jopp-gh/Obsidian-Dune84/Wiki/Recipes.md

 # Recipes

-if you like to collect your recipes and create your own cookbook, then use the ricepes template of Dune.
-To add Dune's recipe template below, activate `Preferences>Core plugins>Templates`, specify a template directory of your choice.
-Then paste the template below in a new note of your template directory.
+if you like to collect recipes and create your own cookbook, you are welcome to use the **recipes template** down below and cssclass `recipes` of Dune.
+To add Dune's recipe template below, activate `Preferences>Core plugins>Templates`, then specify a template directory of your choice.
+Finally, paste the template below in a new note of your template directory.
-Feel free to add and remove or place elements in a way useful to you :)
+Feel free to add and remove or place elements on the template :)

 ```
 ---